jbortoli/sap-commerce-cloud-build-cleaner/readme.md

 - It deletes builds that are older than the calculated timestamp using the `deleteBuild` API.

 ## How to Obtain Support
-This repository is provided "as-is"; SAP does not provide any additional support.
+This repository is provided "as-is";